code-lab-org/tatc/README.md

  * `pip install -e .[dev]`: for development (unit testing, coverage, and linting)
  * `pip install -e .[docs]`: for generating documentation
  * `pip install -e .[examples]`: for running optional examples
+ * `pip install -e .[osse]`: for running optional observing system simulation experiment (OSSE) examples
+ * `pip install -e .[app]`: for running the web application
- * `pip install -e .[app]`: for running the web application Multiple optional dependencies can be installed with a comma-separated list (e.g., `pip install -e .[dev,examples]`)
+ * `pip install -e .[appdev]`: for development (unit testing) of the web application

+Multiple optional dependencies can be installed with a comma-separated list (e.g., `pip install -e .[dev,examples]`)

 ## Development Tools

+Development tools are applicable when working with the source code.

 ### Docker and Docker-Compose